 For many of us, streaming is how we watch TV these days, and the growing number of platforms means that there’s more choice than ever.
 But while you’re not limited to just one, having multiple subscriptions running each month can quickly add up.
-So which streaming service(s) should you be subscribing to?
+So which streaming services or services should you be subscribing to?

-Here, we compare the amount of content available on Netflix, Amazon Prime, NOW TV, Britbox, Apple TV+ and Disney+ to help you choose which streaming service is right for you.
+Here, we compare the amount of content available on Netflix, Amazon Prime, NOW TV, Britbox, Apple TV Plus and Disney Plus to help you choose which streaming service is right for you.

 How much does each streaming service cost?

-Apple TV+ is priced at £4.99, but comes with a free 1-year subscription when you purchase any new Apple product including MacBooks, iPads and iPhones.
+Apple TV Plus is priced at £4.99, but comes with a free 1-year subscription when you purchase any new Apple product including MacBooks, iPads and iPhones.

 Finally, NOW TV has several different price points: an Entertainment pass costs £8.99, a Sky movies pass costs £11.99, and a Sports pass costs £33.99.